-Final APRs are due on July 23, 2021 at 5:00 pm Pacific time.
-On the evening of July 23rdAPRs are due, the HMIS Lead will generate an APR for all renewal projects that will be used as the official APR for this year's NOFOA competition.
-A project that needs to modify its APR after this date is considered to have missed a competition deadline, and may lose points in the competition as a result.
-Changes to the APR that are made after July 23rdAPRs are due will be accepted only at the discretion of the competition organizers.
+On the evening APRs are due, the HMIS LeadAdministrator will generate an APR for all renewal projects that will be used as the official APR for this year's NOFO competition (and will request a final APR from VSPs using a comparable database).
+A project that needs to Projects may not modify its their APRs after this date is considered to have missed a competition deadline, and may lose points in the competition as a result.
+Changes to the APR that are made after APRs are due will be accepted only at the discretion of the competition organizers.
 The final APR that is accepted will be considered authoritative; all Supplemental Questions must be answered with reference to the final APR data.